Feb. 6, 1778 - New York became the third state to ratify the Articles of Confederation.

 Feb.
 6, 1866 – German linguist and explorer Karl Sapper was born in Wittislingen, Germany.

 Feb.
 6, 1878 – The West Alabamian, Carrollton, Alabama’s only newspaper, published Henry Wells’s full confession of burning down the Pickens County Courthouse in 1876.
-The confession begins as an admission of guilt to a series of robberies around town.
+The confession began as an admission of guilt to a series of robberies around town.
 Wells also reveals his accomplice in these crimes as a man named Bill Burkhalter (spelled Buckhalter in some sources).

 Feb.
 6, 1878 – Walter B. Pitkin, one of the earliest self-help writers, was born in Ypsilanti, Mich.